RailsEventStore/ecommerce/rails_application/README.md

 ## Setup

-### Postgresql and Redis
+### Postgresql

 #### Docker

-If you would like to use Docker image with PostgreSQL and Redis provided by us, run `docker-compose up -d`.
+If you would like to use Docker image with PostgreSQL provided by us, run `docker-compose up -d`.
 You're done for this step.

 #### Installed in the system

-If you have PostgreSQL or Redis installed directly in your system and prefer to use them, create
+If you have PostgreSQL installed directly in your system and prefer to use it, create

 - `.env.development.local`
   containing:

   ```
   DATABASE_URL=postgresql:///ecommerce_development
-  REDIS_URL=redis://localhost:6379/1
   ```

 * `.env.test.local` containing:

   ```
   DATABASE_URL=postgresql:///ecommerce_test
-  REDIS_URL=redis://localhost:6379/1
   ```

 It should would work for most of the cases.
-If you have more sophisticated setup, you need to update `DATABASE_URL` and `REDIS_URL` accordingly.
+If you have more sophisticated setup, you need to update `DATABASE_URL`.

 ### Kickstart